Open Educational Resources

 Comments

 The textbook for MAT 1375 Precalculus is: Precalculus, Third Edition (3.0), by Thomas Tradler and Holly Carley and is posted on City Tech's Open Lab at Textbook – MAT 1375 Precalculus (cuny.edu).
-Additional course materials include: the course outline for the third edition and handouts and slides that follow the lessons from the third edition.
+Additional course materials include: a course outline for the third edition and handouts and slides that follow the lessons from the third edition.

 A printed version of the textbook (via print on demand) is available from www.lulu.com.